-SPLAT! provides RF site engineering data such as great circle distances and bearings between sites, antenna elevation angles (uptilt), depression angles (downtilt), antenna height above mean sea level, antenna height above average terrain, bearings and distances to known obstructions, Longley-Rice path attenuation, and minimum antenna height requirements needed to establish line-of-sight communication paths absent of obstructions due to terrain.
+SPLAT! is a terrestrial RF propagation analysis tool for the spectrum between 20 MHz and 20 GHz, and provides information of interest to communication system designers and site engineers.
+SPLAT! determines great circle distances and bearings between sites, antenna elevation angles (uptilt), depression angles (downtilt), antenna height above mean sea level, antenna height above average terrain, bearings and distances to known obstructions, Longley-Rice path loss, and minimum antenna height requirements needed to establish line-of-sight communication paths absent of obstructions due to terrain.
 SPLAT! produces reports, graphs, and highly detailed and carefully annotated topographic maps depicting line-of-sight paths, path loss, and expected coverage areas of transmitters and repeater systems.
 When performing line-of-sight analysis in situations where multiple transmitter or repeater sites are employed, SPLAT! determines individual and mutual areas of coverage within the network specified.

-SPLAT! operates in two distinct modes: point-to-point mode, and area prediction mode, and may be invoked using either line-of-sight (LOS) or Irregular Terrain (ITM) propagation models.
+SPLAT! operates in two modes: point-to-point mode, and area prediction mode.
+These modes may be invoked using either line-of-sight (LOS) or Irregular Terrain (ITM) propagation models.
 True Earth, four-thirds Earth, or any other Earth radius may be specified by the user when performing line-of-sight analysis.